Shivam010/go-freeGeoIP/README.md

 Contributors are more than welcome and much appreciated.
 Please feel free to open a PR to improve anything you don't like, or would like to add.

-Please make your changes in a specific branch and request to pull into master!
-If you can please make sure all the changes work properly and does not affect the existing functioning.
+Please make your changes in a specific branch and create a pull request into master!
+If you can, please make sure all the changes work properly and does not affect the existing functioning.

 No PR is too small!
 Even the smallest effort is countable.

 License
 -------
-This project is licensed under the [MIT license.](https://github.com/Shivam010/go-freeGeoIP/blob/master/LICENSE)
+This project is licensed under the [Apache License 2.0](https://github.com/Shivam010/go-freeGeoIP/blob/master/LICENSE)